ipvdre/keymaker/README.md

 - This code should NOT be used in production environments
 - Repository is a basic sketch of how I set up an ansible environment(with the help of AI) and is educational only.

-For technical discussions, please contact [dre@ipvdre.tech].
+For technical discussions, please contact [info@ipvdre.tech].